softpython2884/QuestHub/FlowDocs/Cookbook_Complex_Features.md

 export async function acceptQuestAction(studentUuid, questUuid) {
   // 1.
 Verify the student has completed all prerequisite quests by checking `student_quests`.
   // 2.
 If prerequisites are met, create a new Project for the student.
+  //    (This can call the FlowUp API via the student's fpat token).
-  //    const newProject = await createProject(quest.title, quest.description, studentUuid);
+  //    const newProject = await createProjectOnFlowUp(quest.title, quest.description, student.flowup_token);
   // 3.
 Create a `student_quests` record linking the student, quest, and the new project's UUID.
   //    await dbCreateStudentQuest(studentUuid, questUuid, newProject.uuid);
   // 4.
 Return the new Project so the student can be redirected to their new workspace.